 “The majority of sun damage occurs during childhood,” says Dr. Linda Stein Gold, director of clinical dermatology research at Henry Ford Hospital in Detroit.
 “Children can still have fun, but it’s important to protect them in the sun.”

 The American Academy of Dermatology, or AAD, estimates that kids get 80 percent of their total sun damage by age 18.

 Several factors increase the skin cancer risk: fair complexion, family history of skin cancer, multiple or atypical moles and excessive exposure to UV radiation.
 The AAD says several bad childhood sunburns may lay the foundation for skin cancer and recommends keeping infants under 6 months out of direct sunlight.

-Melanoma accounts for only about 4 percent of skin cancer cases but causes the majority of skin cancer deaths.
+Melanoma accounts for less than 1 percent of skin cancer cases but causes the majority of skin cancer deaths.
 However, when caught early and treated early, most patients do very well.
-Melanoma is the No. 1 cancer for young adults ages 25-29, and the second-most common cancer for ages 15-25.

 You don’t have to sunbathe to damage your skin.
 Participating in outdoor sports can cause overexposure to ultraviolet (UV) light, which can lead to skin cancer, as well as premature aging.
 Baseball, golf and tennis players often are played during the midday sun, when the sun’s damaging rays are the strongest.

 Indoor tanning beds also carry a risk.
 “It’s important that teens avoid tanning beds,” says Stein Gold.
 “They have the same UV light that causes skin cancer and wrinkling, which will make you look older.”

 “Make sure you protect your child’s skin,” says West Bloomfield dermatologist D’Anne Kleinsmith.
 “They’ll thank you for it later.”